 You might start with working together to identify why needing the TV to fall asleep is important to your significant other.
 Is it the actual program your partner watches?
 Is it just background noise?
 Is the TV being used to help your partner's mind drift so they're not kept awake by thoughts of school, work, or other responsibilities?
 Is it just an old habit?
 Once you determine the reason(s) why your partner prefers to snooze with the TV on, you can work together on finding possible solutions that might put you back in the same bed again.

 If it's the noise that your partner needs in order to drift off into dreamland, consider using a personal audio device with headphones instead of watching TV.
 He might consider listening to audio books or perhaps a guided meditation.
 Meditation has been proven to help manage stress — which could be helpful if his mind is racing at night.
 Another option might include having your boyfriend use wireless headphones connected to a radio, television, or other source at night.
 Or, would you be open to adding some white noise to your bedroom, such as a fan, air conditioner, or white noise machine?
 Perhaps that could help your partner fall asleep without interrupting your sheep counting.
 Additionally, you could try using ear plugs and an eye mask to help address your need for dark and quiet sleep spaces.
-For additional helpful hints to enhance your bedtime performance, consider reading Fall asleep faster in the Go Ask Alice! archives.

 If these strategies don’t provide suitable co-sleeping solutions, there’s no need to feel embarrassed.
 Sleeping separately is common, even among couples who have been together for decades.
 If you want to share intimate moments prior to falling asleep, consider cuddling while you talk or watch a movie, and when it's bedtime, you sleep in separate places.
 All in all, the right strategy is whichever one helps you both get the rest you need.